 - For the sauce:

 - Cut the butter into small cubes and return the butter cubes to the refrigerator to keep them cold, which is very important.

 - Heat the wine, lemon juice and shallots in a saucepan until the liquid boils, then lower the heat a bit and continue simmering until the liquid has reduced down to about 1 tablespoons.
 This should take about 7-10 minutes.
-(This part is very important and you have to be patient because otherwise you gone get raw wine on the fish which doesn´t taste good.)
+(This part is very important and you have to be patient because otherwise, you will get raw wine on the fish which doesn´t taste good there.)

 - Once the wine mixture has reduced to 2 tablespoons, take it off the stove, take the cubes of butter out of the fridge and start adding the cubes, one at a time, to the reduction, while you whisk with a whisk.

 - As the butter melts and incorporates, add more butter and keep whisking.
 The finished sauce should be thick and smooth.

 - Season to taste with pepper and only a little bit of sea salt.
 (Traditionally the shallots would be strained out before serving, but that is optional and I usually leave them inside).